 - Make sure the canopy is flat, laying any excess roof material on top of the back door.

 - Move to the vestibule and fold it over the tent, with its upper part on top.

 * Disregard this step if you don’t have a vestibule.

 - Grab a side of the tent and move it to the center.
 Repeat for the remaining three sides.

-- Make sure the tent is rolled very tightly, though, taking the time to smooth out possible wrinkles and to remove any trapped air.
-You can use your knees too.
+- Make sure the tent is rolled very tightly, taking the time to smooth out possible wrinkles and remove any trapped air.
+Use your knees.